projectcontour/contour/design/ingressroute-design.md

   name: google-finance
   namespace: finance
 spec:
-  # note that this is an edge, so there is no virtualhost key
+  # note that this is a vertex, so there is no virtualhost key
   # routes contains the set of routes for this virtual host.
   # routes must _always_ be present and non empty.
   # routes can be present in any order, and will be matched from most to least
-  # specific, however as this is an edge, only prefixes that match the prefix
+  # specific, however as this is a vertex, only prefixes that match the prefix
   # that delegated to this object.
   routes:
   # each route in this object must start with /finance as this was the prefix which